MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-github-copilot-admin.md

         :::image type="content" source="media/vs-2022/copilot-inbox/CFI-group-poilcy" alt-text="Screenshot of Group poilcy to block copilot for indivduals." lightbox="media/vs-2022/copilot-inbox/CFI-group-poilcy":::

-3. Save your configuration and the policy will be live
+3. Save your configuration and the policy will be live.